khairulslt/PasswordGenerator/README.md

 ## Final Notes:
 * First Python Programme made: Will work on transitioning it into a full-fledged Web App (Django/Flask?
 Or HTML/CSS/JS)
+* Instructions were made with non-coders in mind